 5th Avenue is full of tourists shopping at the same Louis Vuitton, Prada, and Cartier shops you can find just about anywhere around the world.
 Instead, pick up unique gifts like handmade wooden puzzles, handcrafted jewelry, or French macarons (the maple bacon from Macaron Parlour are ah-mazing!) to bring back to everyone jealous at home.

-Visit the Time Warner Center for the Holiday Under the Stars light show choreographed to all your favorite holiday tunes.
-(November 14, 2016 – January 2, 2017 from 5pm – midnight nightly.)
+Visit The Shops at Columbus Circle for the Holiday Under the Stars light show choreographed to all your favorite holiday tunes.
+(November 13, 2017 – January 13, 2018 from 5pm – midnight nightly.)

 NYC food walking tours are a great way to escape Midtown and find out the secrets of more off-the-beaten-path neighborhoods like Little Italy and China Town.
 Ahoy New York Food Tours takes small groups to family owned shops, restaurants, and locations that have been in existence for over 100 years – and for the US, that’s amazing!
 You’ll learn about the best places to eat and the interesting history from an NYC insider.

 Book Ahoy NYC Food Walking Tours online.
 Tickets are $51 per adult and the tour lasts approximately 3 hours.